 Plus, that dark chocolate glaze makes them look so fancy, don’t you think?

-For more chocolate-y treats, be sure to try my Healthy Chocolate Cake and Halloween Donuts too!
+For more chocolatey treats, be sure to try my Sugar Free Birthday Cake and Halloween Donuts too!

 - Make-ahead: Make these donuts ahead of time for some sweet treats throughout the week or for those special occasions.
 They’re freezer-friendly too!

-- Healthier option: This chocolate baked donut recipe is packed with fibre, healthy fats and antioxidants for a nutrient-rich sweet treat.
-Unlike the classic deep fried version, no butter or yeast is required.
-Plus, they’re refined sugar-free, dairy-free and gluten-free, so even those with specific dietary requirements can enjoy these donuts!
+- Healthier option: This chocolate baked donut recipe is packed with fiber, healthy fats and antioxidants for a nutrient-rich sweet treat.
+Unlike the traditional fried donuts, no butter or yeast is required.
+Plus, they’re refined sugar-free, dairy-free and gluten-free, so even those with specific dietary requirements can enjoy these delicious donuts!

 Ingredient notes

-- Flour: These easy baked donuts are made with oat flour and almond flour to incorporate more fibre and healthy fats.
-I find that this combo of flours works well to provide that fluffy cake-like texture.
+- Flour: These healthy donuts are made with oat flour and almond flour to incorporate more fiber and healthy fats.
+I find that this combo of flours works well for that fluffy cake-like texture.

 - Coconut sugar: To sweeten the donuts.
 I like to keep some on hand since it’s a lower glycemic index alternative to granulated white sugar.
 You can also use brown sugar if that’s what you have.

-- Cocoa powder: For a rich and chocolatey flavour.
+- Cocoa powder: For a rich and chocolatey flavor.
 Use unsweetened cocoa powder or cacao powder for even more antioxidants.

 - Baking powder: Acts as a leavening agent to help the donuts rise and get fluffy when baked.